In this list, we feature some of the most bizarre, unique, interesting, and even funny-looking animals that you probably have never heard of!

 These poor frogs are often hunted and turned into amulets, which has caused them to become endangered in India.
 Unlike most frogs, their massive bodies prevent them from jumping or moving around quickly.
 Purple frogs make clucking noises that are very similar to regular frogs, although they could not be further apart visually.

 The hammer-headed bat is both weirder and more normal than it looks in the picture below.
 It's basically a bat with the head of a moose.
 It has an extremely strong jaw and is the largest bat in Africa.
 It's known to grow up to 450 grams in weight and can reach a total wingspan of around three feet.

 Believe it or not, but the purpose of the hammer-headed bat's large jaw is actually to attract females.
 It uses its enormous head to produce loud mating calls and also tends to attract females with its oversized jaw.
 While various rumors and scientific myths have assumed that these bats are carriers of the Ebola virus, no evidence has been gathered so far to confirm this suspicion.

 Portuguese Man O' War

 The Portuguese man o' war is one of the weirdest marine creatures to have ever been discovered.
 It has long, venomous tentacles that are capable of killing not just large fish, but also humans.
-Its name comes from the "man-of-war", an 18th century sailing ship that resembled the creature when it was set to full sale.
+Its name comes from the "man-of-war", an 18th-century sailing ship that resembled the creature when it was set to full sail.

 You can find these creatures on the surface of the ocean in the Atlantic, Indian and Pacific oceans.
 This is one creature you want to avoid like the plague, as it could provide quite a painful ending to your aquatic journey.
 If you're ever swimming around the shores of Florida, make sure to watch out for any sea life resembling the alien from the movie "Life".